James Joseph Patterson: Biography

-James Joseph Patterson was born in England in 1923, and raised in Ossining, New York.
+James Joseph Patterson was born in England on March 23, 1923, and raised in Ossining, New York.
 He was the only son of Joseph Medill Patterson, the founder of the New York Daily News, and Mary King.
-She was the first female editor of the Chicago Tribune.
-He was a great-grandson of Joseph Medill, owner of the Chicago Tribune and mayor of Chicago.
+King was the first female editor of the Chicago Tribune.
+James was a great-grandson of Joseph Medill, owner of the Chicago Tribune and mayor of Chicago.

-Patterson graduated from West Point in 1944.
-He served during World War II, achieving the rank of captain in the United States Army.
+Patterson was educated at the Scarborough School and Millard's Preparatory School before attending West Point, where he graduated with the Class of 1944.
+As a child he worked as a copy boy for the Daily News.
+During World War II he served as a cadet assigned to infantry armored forces under General George Patton in Europe and then with occupation forces in Japan, eventually achieving the rank of captain in the United States Army.
+He was recalled to military service in 1951 during the Korean War and was assigned to Germany.

 In April 1944, his engagement was announced to Dorothy Marie Clarke (born May 4, 1922).
-They had first met in a grade school run by St. Augustine Catholic Church in Ossining.

-Her father was a prison guard at Sing Sing and he had 14 siblings.

-They were married on June 10, 1944, in the Catholic Church.
+James and Dorothy had first met in a grade school run by St. Augustine Catholic Church in Ossining.
+Dorothy's father was a prison guard at Sing Sing who was raised one of fifteen siblings.
+The couple were married on June 10, 1944, in the Catholic Church.
+For a period they lived in Hopkinsville, Kentucky, where James served as lieutenant in the Anti Tank Co., 10th Infantry Regiment at Camp Campbell.
+They divorced in 1968 without children.

 In 1949, Patterson joined the Daily News as a reporter in the Washington, D.C., bureau.
-After working for nearly a decade in various positions, he became vice president and assistant managing editor of the Daily News in 1958.
-The couple never had children.
-They divorced in 1968.
-He died on June 24, 1992, in Washington, D.C.

-Patterson's nephew, Joseph Albright, son of his older half-sister Josephine Patterson Albright (1913–1996), married Madeleine Korbel, who had immigrated as a child with her family from Czechoslovakia after World War II.
-Her father was a diplomat in Europe, and she spoke several languages.
-She completed her higher education in the United States, graduating from Wellesley, and earning an MA and PhD at Columbia University.
-She later served as Secretary of State under President Bill Clinton.
-Another older half-sister, Alicia Patterson (1906–1963), founded Newsday, a regional newspaper on Long Island.
+He also worked as a copy editor, a police reporter, telegraph desk man, and makeup editor.
+In 1955 he was appointed to the Daily News board of directors.
+In 1958 he became vice president and assistant managing editor of the Daily News.
+In 1964 he and his mother Mary King were elected as vice presidents for the News Syndicate Company, Inc. (the publisher of the Daily News).
+In 1968 he was made a director of the Tribune Company.
+He was also made director of the Chicago Tribune-New York News Syndicate Co., Inc., and the New York television station WPIX.

 In January 1968, Patterson married Barbara McMartin, a mathematician who completed her PhD in 1972.
 She also was an environmental activist and writer about the Adirondack Mountains and Park.
-The couple divorced in 1976.
+The couple divorced in 1976 without children.
+Patterson died on June 24, 1992, in Washington, D.C.